drwatson1/Otel-sandbox/README.md

   rate(http_request_duration_seconds_count[5m])
 ```

-Each `_bucket` timeseries contains `le` attribute that gives a value distribution between fixed buckets.
+Each `_bucket` timeseries contains `le` attribute that gives a values distribution between fixed buckets.
 Inherently, the bucket is also a counter which contains a number of observations with a value is less or equal `le` attribute value.
-Note, that the histogram is cumulative, i.e. bucket with `le = 5` will always contain observations from bucket with `le = 3`.
-Typically, distribution observations over buckets is implemented on client.
+Note, that the histogram is cumulative, i.e. bucket with `le = 10` will always contain observations from bucket with `le = 5`.
+Typically, distribution of observations over buckets is implemented on client.
 When we talk about .Net implementation of histogram, then we can use a default distribution or customize it (see below).

 You can learn more on the [Prometheus documentation page](https://prometheus.io/docs/practices/histograms/).